kadena-io/kda-exchange-integration/README.md

 # Kadena Example Implementation for Exchanges

-Easily integrate an exchange backend to Kadena's blockhain ecosystem
+Easily integrate an exchange backend to Kadena's blockchain ecosystem

 ## Assumptions